KickdriveOliver/arctic-time-truckers/README.md

 Welcome to **Pringles' Arctic Time Trucking Co.**!
 This is a fun, non-commercial software engineering experiment designed to track time in the most purr-fessional way possible.

-Inspired by the real-life Pringles (pictured above), a cat who allegedly abandoned a promising career in professional gymnastics to haul cargo across the frozen tundra.
+Inspired by our real-life Pringles (pictured above), a cat who allegedly abandoned a promising career in professional gymnastics to haul cargo across the frozen tundra.
 Or maybe he just likes napping on the sofa.
 We may never know the truth.

 ## Features